Photography Pricing 2020

 Get Rosh Sillars Free Pricing Check List Below

-Pricing photography is one of the most difficult duties involved in being a professional photographer.
-If your price is too high, you might lose the opportunity.
-If it’s too low, you leave money on the table, and if you regularly accept and complete jobs below your cost of doing business, you will go out of business.
+Pricing photography is one of the most difficult tasks of a professional photographer must endure.
+If your price is too high, you might lose a great opportunity.
+If it’s too low, you can leave money on the table.
+The worst case is if you regularly accept and complete photography jobs below your cost of doing business, you will go out of business.

 More on the cost of doing business is found in the following video: Link

 There are many ways to approach photography pricing, and we explore the various angles and related topics, to help you determine the best pricing solution for your photography.

 If you are interested in past year versions of this article, here is a handy list.

 I declared the end of the competition for the photography industry in 2018.
 This declaration still holds true as we begin the new decade 2020.
 We are in the hay-day of photography.
 The need for photography is great, however, the number of photographers or solutions to create images is still greater than the need.

 If you were to judge how to create your photography pricing based on traditional supply and demand, you may want to quit now.
 Yet, there is hope, actually, there is a lot of opportunity for you as a photographer at your price.
 In 2020, it’s the only way.